Medically reviewed by Andrew Crawford, Registered Psychological Associate.

 Borderline Personality Disorder (BPD) Traits

-Borderline Personality Disorder (BPD) has key traits used to diagnosis the patient.
+Borderline Personality Disorder (BPD) has key traits used to diagnose the patient.
 At least 5 of the traits are needed for a diagnosis of BPD.

 1. Fear of Abandonment